 Ballistocardiograph is an instrument that records the movement imparted to the body with each beat of the heart cycle.
 These movements occur during the ventricular contractions of the heart muscle when the blood is ejected with sufficient force.

-2 thoughts on “Biomedical Signals Acquisition Instruments”
+2 responses to “Biomedical Signals Acquisition Instruments”